History of communication by presidents of the United States: White House website

 The first official White House website was created in 1994, during Bill Clinton’s administration.
 White House websites generally display “photographs, speeches, press releases, digital data and other public domains,” and offer public access to details on the sitting administration’s policies and initiatives.
 The website serves to distribute relevant information and establish a sense of government transparency.
 Furthermore, the website provides the public with insight into the life of the First Family.
+There has been a significant amount of changes to the website since it was first created.
+However one aspect has not altered which is the fact that "our commitment to create meaningful ways for Americans to engage and connect with the White House."
+Initially, the website allowed for the public to have the opportunity to send a message to the President or the Vice President.
+People are still able to do this however there are other ways to get in touch with the White House office including on social media as well as through the "We The People petitions platform."
+As of recently the White House website home page includes current briefing room topics.
+As well as featured media, pictures labeled with names of the current administrative staff and information and history about the White House itself.

 Email

 In 1994, Bill Clinton became the first president to send an email over the Internet while in office.
 It was sent from Clinton’s AOL email account, ClintonPz@aol.com, to Swedish prime minister Carl Bildt.
 Clinton famously wrote and sent this email in all capital letters, breaching the basic protocol of 'netiquette', the acceptable way of communicating on the internet.
 The only other email Clinton ever sent was in 1999 to astronaut and Senator John Glenn while he was in space.
 Though Clinton only sent two emails, his administration sent many more.
 "We're the first White House to communicate with huge numbers of people from all over by E-mail", Clinton said to his Committee on the Arts and the Humanities in 1994.

 Email usage in the Oval Office increased when George W. Bush entered office after Clinton, and it continued to increase under Barack Obama's presidency.
 Barack Obama was the first president to communicate with the public via email while he was campaigning.
 His campaign team collected 13.5 million email addresses during the 2008 election.
 Voters who opted in to be on this email list received information on his platform and how to support his campaign.
 Once in office, Obama was the first president to use email as his main method of communication with senior staff, advisors, and close friends.
 He also continued using the email list from his campaign to communicate with his supporters.